 - Appointed by U.S. District Judge Anthony Battaglia, Southern District of California, to serve on the Plaintiffs’ Executive Committee In re: Incretin Mimetics Products Liability Litigation 13:2452

-- Appointed by U.S. District Judge Cathy Siebel, Southern District of New York, to serve on the Plaintiffs’ Steering Committee In re: Mirena IUD Products Liability Litigation 13:2434
+- Appointed by U.S. District Judge Cathy Siebel, Southern District of New York, to serve on the Plaintiffs’ Steering Committee, and then as Co-Lead Counsel In re: Mirena IUD Products Liability Litigation 13:2434

 - Appointed by U.S. District Judge Rodney W. Sippel, Easter District of Missouri, to serve on the Plaintiffs’ Steering Committee In re: NuvaRing Products Liability Litigation 08:1964